- Claims he is “divinely appointed by God” and is given “a special commission to fulfill on this earth”

 - I saw that all who expressed any doubts about the visions were immediately branded as “rebels,” as “in the dark,” “led by Satan,” “infidels,” etc.

 - Having no faith in any other doctrine or people, I did not know what to do nor where to go.
 So I tried to believe the visions and go along just as thousands of them do when really they are in doubt about them all the time.

 It is marvelous that with all the proof of her failures intelligent men are still led by her.

 ~Excerpted from: Seventh Day Adventism Renounced [offsite article]

 When Prophecy Fails by Leon Festinger which shows how, in spite of failed prophecies, members in apocalyptic groups will usually make some other excuse and go right on believing.

 Footnote by ESN:

-1 HWA is known to have plagiarized / copied his doctrines from other religious groups; i. e., the Jehovah’s Witnesses, Mormonism (which has occult roots), and 7th-day Adventists, along with distorting historical church documents.
+1 HWA is known to have plagiarized / copied his doctrines from other religious groups; i.e., the Jehovah’s Witnesses, Mormonism (which has occult roots), and 7th-day Adventists, along with distorting historical church documents.
 For evidence of HWA’s copying from the Jehovah’s Witnesses, read chapter three, Pt.
 2 and chapter six of “Mystery of the Ages (a critical review” by Kelly Marshall (search for the word “Watchtower”) and for his copying from Mormonism, see chapter two of the same review (search for the phrase “Latter Day Saints).
-(This critical review is available as PDF download)
+(PDF)